arenaxr/arena-docs/content/schemas/message-examples.md

 * `triggerdown` / `triggerup` for left and right hand controllers

-The MQTT topic name for viewing these events can be the standard prefix (e.g. realm/s/<username>/example/<object_id>) ending with a string made up of object ID that generated the event.
+The MQTT topic name for viewing these events can be the standard prefix (e.g. `realm/s/[your username]/example/o/[object id]`) ending with a string made up of object ID that generated the event.
 An example event MQTT:

 ```json
 {